 -No cover for mesh window.
 There is a large mesh window in the back that has no cover which exposes a child to wind or sun.
 This is great on a hot summer day, but if it’s cold and windy your child might get cold.

 I used a blanket to cover it, but I don’t think this is a great solution.
 I would like to see a simple Velcro cover.

 While I think Baby Gizmo has a great detailed video review, I think they didn’t cover the canopy completely.

 Stroller weight: 13 lbs

 Handlebar height: 38.5″

 Overall width: 22″

-Mountain Buggy gives 1 year warranty from the date of purchase.
-Here is more information on the warranty.
+Mountain Buggy gives a 1-year warranty from the date of purchase.

 The Mountain Buggy Nano is available in three colors: black, nautica, and ruby.
 All strollers come with a black frame.

 Where to buy it